PCB Material-(Selection requirement while designing the PCB)

 · Thermal Conductivity (k)

 The ability of PCB materials to conduct heat is referred to as thermal conductivity.
-A materials thermal conductivity level determines its ability to transfer heat.
-The thermal conductivity of a material is measured regarding Watts per Meter at Kelvin (W/Mk).
+A material’s thermal conductivity level determines its ability to transfer heat.
+The thermal conductivity of a material is measured in Watts per Meter at Kelvin (W/Mk).
 In most dielectric materials, thermal conductivity is within the range of 0.3 W/Mk to 6W/Mk.
 Copper has a thermal conductivity of 386 W/Mk.
 Due to its high thermal conductivity, it can transfer heat at a higher rate than PCB’s dielectric layer.

 · Decomposition Temperature (Td)

 When a PCB substrate is exposed to temperatures that exceed a given threshold level, it tends to decompose.
 Decomposition temperature is the range within which decomposition of the substrate occurs.
 Once decomposition of the substrate has occurred, it cannot be reversed even when it is exposed to low temperatures.
-It is, therefore, necessary to select a PCB material that can withstand the temperatures range in which you work within.
+It is, therefore, necessary to select a PCB material that can withstand the temperature range in which you work.
 It is recommendable to choose a material that can withstand temperatures above 250 0 C. To solder the PCB substrate, a temperature range of between 200 degrees Celsius to 250 degrees Celsius is required.
-The decomposition temperature should be above that range while the glass transition temperature should be below the range.
+The decomposition temperature should be above that range, while the glass transition temperature should be below the range.

 · Glass Transition Temperature (Tg)